heybin314/heybin314.github.io/_posts/2024-04-11-introduction.md

 ## Professional Interests

 My curiosity extends to the following areas:
-- Energy Sector: I’m fascinated by the evolving landscape of renewable energy and sustainable practices.
+- Energy Sector: I am fascinated by the evolving landscape of renewable energy and sustainable practices.
+- Cyber Security: Recently, I have developed a keen interest in Cybersecurity throgh my work as a Cybersecurity Consultant at Deloitte.
 - Digitalization: Exploring how technology transforms industries and enhances efficiency.
 - IT: From coding to big data topics, I thrive on staying up-to-date with technological advancements.
 I also have experience in both coding and data analysis & visualizations.